KSE2/PWSLIB3/doc/Readme.txt

 (COMPATIBILITY)

-All genuine PWS files (file formats defined by open-source project "Password Safe") up to version V3 should be compatible.
+In this package datafiles as defined by open-source project "Password Safe" in format version 3 should be compatible.
+Compatibility for formats 1 and 2 has been discontinued.

 (STATE OF MATURITY)